StegSchreck/RatS/README.md

 ### Trying again with former export data

+Depending on what you used in the first run:

+#### ... using the command line

 You can re-use the data you parsed before, without parsing again.
 This will help you, if you want to distribute from one source to multiple destinations.
 The parser tells you in which file he saved his results, the folder is `./RatS/exports`.
 You can use this data by calling the script for example this way:

 `python3 transfer_ratings.py --source trakt --destination movielens --file 20170721191143_Trakt.json`

 Please notice, that the `--source` argument is still needed in order to identify which data to use from the file for the inserter.

 Furthermore: This section is meant to be used with the native command line version.
 Docker containers work differently.

+#### ... using Docker

+1. After the first run of the Docker container: (assuming you didn't start any other Docker containers in the meanwhile)
+   * save the state of the container (including the saved data): ```docker commit <container-id> user/RatS```
+   * lookup the JSON file the script saved into the exports folder: `docker run -it user/RatS ls -l RatS/exports/` (take the latest JSON file)
+1. Run the container again, e.g. with a different destination `docker run -it -v ~/.RatS.cfg:/RatS/RatS/credentials.cfg user/RatS python3 transfer_ratings.py --source trakt --destination imdb --file 20170721191143_Trakt.json`

+#### Switching between environments
+You can copy the exported JSON from/to the Docker container if you like.
+I don't recommend this if you have no experience with docker.
+If you have, you already know what to do here ;)

 ## Problem shooting